edgeEngine/edgeengine-linux-arm/README.md

  By using existing and the new edgeEngine's capabilities, embedded platform developers will be able to:

  - Develop Multi-thread programs across all cores.
- - Dynamically configure microsercices.
+ - Dynamically configure microservices.
  - Reuse the microservices code across different platforms.
  - Use RESTful API to communicate with microservices across the CPU cores and across the PCBs.
- - Use a uniform deployment mechanism across all CPU cores and across different PCBs
+ - Use a uniform deployment mechanism across all CPU cores and across different PCBs.
  - Dynamically update microservices across the cores, platforms, and PCBs.
  - Dynamically deploy microservices across all platforms and PCBs, using the "Control node" and "Worker node" model.
- - Make the File system available for all microservices, even for those which are running on restricted cores (i.e., R5F cores on TI-TDA4VM)
+ - Make the File system available for all microservices, even for those which are running on restricted cores (i.e., R5F cores on TI-TDA4VM).
- - From microservice mesh across CPU cores, platforms, or PCBs
+ - From microservice mesh across CPU cores, platforms, or PCBs.
  - Enable microservice-to-microservice communication running on CPU cores or between PCBs.
  - RESTful API instead of RPC API on restricted ARM cortex (i.e., R5F)